+Many people aren’t aware of the potential impacts of poor posture.
+Some assume it only affects how they sit, stand, or walk.
+However, in truth, it can influence various aspects of your health, including the overall condition of the spinal column and the nervous and vestibular systems.
 Studies explain that the neck is critical in maintaining balance and helping the body perceive movements.
 Left structurally compromised, it will likely fail to do its job.
 It can also tug into the muscles and affect fluid drainage and nutrient flow to your vestibular and nervous systems.
 This leaves you highly susceptible to vertigo and even persistent neck pain.

 Because remote work arrangements will likely stay for good, it would help to make a few adjustments to prevent neck pain and vertigo attacks from worsening.
 There are plenty of things you can try to include in your routine, including: